Back to "DataSummarizer: Fast Local Data Profiling"

 • Is this time series contiguous or full of gaps?

-These are the questions you usually discover 30 minutes into messing about with spreadsheets.
+These are the questions you normally discover 30 minutes into spreadsheet archaeology.

 The profile gives you them in seconds.

-If you do enable the LLM, the profile is what makes it useful rather than performative.
+If you do enable the LLM, the profile is what stops it being performative.

 • suggest sensible group-bys (low-cardinality categoricals)